Shore power: Small watercraft

-On small private boats, electrical power supply on board is usually provided by 12 or 24 volt DC batteries whilst at sea unless the vessel has a generator.
-When the vessel is berthed in a marina or harbourside, mains electricity is often offered via a shore power connection.
-This allows the vessel to use a battery charger to recharge batteries and also to run mains-powered AC devices such as TV, washing machine, cooking appliances and air conditioning.
-The power is usually provided from a power pedestal on the dock which is often metered or has a card payment system if electricity is not provided free of charge.
-The vessel connects to the supply using a suitable shore power cable.
+On smaller vessels, onboard electrical systems are typically 12- or 24-volt DC systems fed by batteries recharged by the engine while underway, similar to an automobile.
+When berthed in a marina or harbor, power may available through a shore power connection.

+This allows the vessel to recharge its batteries and operate appliances such as televisions, washing machines, cooking equipment, and air conditioning.
+Power is typically supplied from a dockside pedestal, which may be metered and require payment if electricity is not included in mooring fees.
+The vessel connects to the supply using an appropriate shore power cable.

 Trucks

-Shore power, as it relates to the trucking industry, is commonly referred to as "Truck Stop Electrification" (TSE).
-The US Environmental Protection Agency estimates that trucks plugging in versus idling on diesel fuel could save as much as $3240 annually.
-As of 2009 there were 138 truck stops in the USA that offer on-board systems (also called Shore power) or off-board systems (also called single system electrification) for an hourly fee.
+In the trucking industry, shore power is commonly referred to as "truck stop electrification" (TSE).
+The United States Environmental Protection Agency estimates that heavy-duty trucks connecting to shore power instead of idling on diesel fuel can save up to $3,240 annually in fuel costs.
+As of 2009, 138 truck stops in the United States offered electrification services for an hourly fee, either through onboard systems (which supply power directly to the truck) or off-board systems (which provide external climate control units).

-Auxiliary power units offer another alternative to both idling and shore power for trucks.
+Auxiliary power units provide another alternative to both engine idling and shore power systems.

 Aircraft

 A Rossiya Airlines airplane connected to its 115V 400Hz AC ground power unit at Phuket International Airport.

 Similar to shore power for ships, a ground power unit (GPU) may be used to supply electric power for an aircraft on the ground, to sustain interior lighting, ventilation and other requirements before starting of the main engines or the aircraft auxiliary power unit (APU).
 It is also used by aircraft with APUs if the airport authority does not permit the usage of APUs whilst parked, or if the carrier wishes to save on the use of jet fuel (which APUs use).
-This may be a self-contained engine-generator set, or it may convert commercial power to the voltage and frequency needed for the aircraft (for example 115 V or 200V / 400 Hz).
+This may be a self-contained engine-generator set, or it may convert commercial power to the voltage and frequency needed for the aircraft (for example 115 V or 230V / 400 Hz).